 It takes precise craftsmanship to fit the inset door or drawer inside the face frame.
 It uses different hinges (revealed or concealed) than overlay styles.
 Door stops are required in the cabinet box because the door does not rest, or stop, on the face frame when it is closed.
 For those reasons, inset door styles are typically more expensive than overlay styles.

 The door style you select will set the character of your kitchen.
 Your choice will express your personal style and establish the base for a contemporary, traditional or transitional kitchen look.

 The raised-panel door style, where the center panel rises to the thickness of the door frame, has been by far the most popular style cabinet door over the past 40 years.
 Raised-panel door styles offer the most detail in the profiles and contours of the center panel and the door frame.
-This is a versatile look that can complement traditional, transitional and classic decors.
+This is a versatile look that can complement traditional and transitional decors.

 Recessed Panel Doors